What Is a Defamatory Statement? Expert Insights from Mullen Law Firm

 Everything You Should Know About Defamatory Statements

-A defamatory statement is a misrepresentation of facts that causes someone to be hated, ridiculed, shunned, or harms their business or trade, causing reputational damage to them.
+A defamatory statement is a misrepresentation of facts that causes someone to be hated, ridiculed, shunned, or harm their business or trade, causing reputational damage to them.
 It is classified as a civil wrong (a “tort,” in the legal world).

 Defamation occurs when a false or inaccurate statement is made or published about a plaintiff to a third party intentionally or negligently, causing the plaintiff injury or damage.

 A false statement purporting to be fact must have been made to a third party to establish defamation.
 A comment made or written just to themselves cannot legally be called defamation.

 Defamation can be divided into two categories: libel and slander.
 Slander is a spoken defamatory statement.
 In contrast, libel law encompasses written slanderous declarations published in online articles, newspapers, blogs, social media postings, etc.